dsmiles/matillion-task/README.md

 Details of task to be added later (maybe).

 ## Updates to original task
 This branch contains the updates to my original code implemented for the task.
-This version is much better, includes cleaner code, more tests and fixes a number of issues with Mockito that I hadn't noticed.
-Plus spring-boot-starter-test already includes the dependencies for JUnit5, Mockito, etc.
+This version is much better, includes cleaner code, more tests and fixes a number of issues with Mockito that I hadn't noticed (`spring-boot-starter-test` already includes the dependencies for JUnit5 and Mockito).

+_Note to self: always check your dependencies ..._

 The list of updates are mostly done.
 Item 7 will require some additional time, but I'll do that next week.